What is a Commercial Electrician?

 Experienced Worker

-For those currently working in the electrical industry without holding the required formal qualications may be in a position to fully qualify as an 'Electrician' through another alternative route.
+For those currently working in the electrical industry without holding the required formal qualification may be in a position to fully qualify as an 'Electrician' through another alternative route.
 This route is only available to those that have evidence to show that they have been working in the electrical industry for at least 5 years (contact us for details of the Joint Industry Board (JIB) Experienced Worker route).

 Electrical Improver

-There are often many employment opprtunities for 'Electrical Improvers' within the industry as they have all the knowledge and skills required to work as an electrician but without the proven competence through a vocational qualification or the AM2 at this stage of their training.
+There are often many employment opportunities for 'Electrical Improvers' within the industry as they have all the knowledge and skills required to work as an electrician but without the proven competence through a vocational qualification or the AM2 at this stage of their training.
 However, this makes it an attractive proposition for those employers who have adequate qualified electricians available to supervise as an 'Electrical Improver' is a cheaper alternative to employing an additional 'Electrician'.

 Typical qualifications held: